Azure-Samples/azure-open-ai-rag-oyd-text-images/workshop/content/prerequisites.md

 ## Create Azure resource group

-Create a resource group in which all the resources in this workshop will be deployed.
+Create an Azure resource group to host all the resources required for this workshop.

 {{< copycode lang="bash" >}}
 az group create --name "${resource_group_name}" --location "${region}"